-We estimate that the net proceeds from the sale of shares by us in the offering (based on an offering price of \$ per share, the midpoint of the estimated price range shown on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be \$ million.
-We intend to use these proceeds, together with the estimated proceeds of \$ million from the concurrent private placement (based on an offering price of \$ per share, the midpoint of the estimated price range shown on the cover page of this prospectus) and estimated borrowings of \$ million under our new term loan, to pay \$ million in satisfaction of amounts due on our Series A, B, C, D and E preferred stock upon its conversion into common stock.
+We estimate that the net proceeds from the sale of shares by us in the offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be \$80.4 million.
+We intend to use these proceeds, together with the estimated proceeds of \$1.5 million from the concurrent private placement, estimated borrowings of \$10.0 million under our new term loan and approximately \$9.9 million of our existing cash and cash equivalents, to pay \$101.8 million in satisfaction of amounts due on our Series A, B, C, D and E preferred stock upon its conversion into common stock.

-Our affiliates will receive \$ million (based on an offering price of \$ per share, the midpoint of the estimated price range shown on the cover page of this prospectus), or %, of the estimated net proceeds to us from the offering, the concurrent private placement and borrowings under our new term loan as a result of their holdings of our Series A, B, C, D and E preferred stock (assuming that the offering is completed on , 2006).
+Our affiliates will receive \$99.9 million of the estimated net proceeds to us from the offering, the concurrent private placement, borrowings under our new term loan and cash from our existing cash and cash equivalents balance as a result of their holdings of our Series A, B, C, D and E preferred stock.
 See "Certain Relationships and Related Party Transactions."